DenoDet: Attention as Deformable Multi-Subspace Feature Denoising for Target Detection in SAR Images: Introduction

 \subsection{Proir Works on Target Detection in SAR Images}

-Traditional SAR image target detection methods often capitalize on the structural, grayscale, and texture features of targets.
-The extraction of geometric attributes, including area, aspect ratio, rectangularity, principal axis orientation, moment of inertia, and fractal dimension, is paramount for augmenting the accuracy and efficiency of ship detection \cite{TGRS19HaarLike}.
-Pioneering research has streamlined these attributes, enhancing methods for closed-contour representation and refining orientation angle estimates with novel bifurcated approaches.
-The classic Constant False Alarm Rate (CFAR) method, a cornerstone algorithm, employs pixel intensity against adaptive thresholds derived from background clutter statistics.
-Nonetheless, the method's evolution has been pivotal in overcoming inherent limitations, such as the constraint of single-scale detection.
-Ai et al. harnessed AIS data to improve clutter reduction and parameter tuning \cite{TAES22AIS}, resulting in better detection performance with fewer false positives.
+Traditional SAR image target detection methods primarily leverage structural, grayscale, and texture features of targets.
+Geometric attributes such as area, aspect ratio, rectangularity, principal axis orientation, moment of inertia, and fractal dimension play a vital role in boosting the accuracy and efficiency of ship detection.
+Pioneering studies have optimized the extraction of these attributes, refining methods for closed-contour representation \cite{EJRS2022GreyWolfLSM} and enhancing orientation angle estimates through bifurcated approaches.
+Notably, Akbarizadeh \cite{TGRS2012NewWavelet} developed a robust texture recognition algorithm for SAR images by leveraging introducing novel statistical features like Kurtosis Wavelet Energy (KWE) and Skewness Wavelet Energy (SWE) to improve segmentation under speckle noise.

-In recent years, deep neural networks, particularly convolutional networks (CNNs), have made significant progress in SAR target detection tasks due to their powerful feature learning capabilities.
-Methods have emerged to tackle the challenges of low detection rates and high false alarms in small target detection, with approaches leveraging shallow feature enhancement networks with dilated convolution to enlarge the receptive field, thereby improving adaptability to small-sized ships \cite{TGRS19HaarLike}.
-To exploit complementary multi-scale feature representations for enhanced SAR target classification, Ai et al. proposed a multi-kernel-size feature fusion (MKSFF) CNN model that extracts and fuses local and global features via parallel convolution with varying kernel sizes \cite{TGRS22Multikernel}, achieving improved performance over traditional fixed-kernel CNNs.

-In fact, CNNs essentially perform multi-stage multi-channel spatial filtering, extracting target features while conducting spatial denoising.
-However, the coherent speckle noise in SAR images is mixed with the useful information, such as targets or terrain features, making it challenging to remove directly in the original domain.
-Furthermore, theoretical analysis~\cite{arXiv22SpectralBias} suggests that deep networks have a spectral bias towards low-frequency components, which are mostly background or some large objects, inevitably resulting in defects such as edge blurring and loss of details for small targets.
-Lastly, SAR coherent noise often varies with changes in terrain, while the network weights remain fixed after training, unable to adaptively adjust the strength of noise suppression, resulting in filtering out key target details.